openshift/hypershift/docs/content/reference/api.md

 </em>
 </td>
 <td>
-<p>RollingUpdate specifies a rolling update strategy which upgrades nodes by
+<p>rollingUpdate specifies a rolling update strategy which upgrades nodes by
 creating new nodes and deleting the old ones.</p>
 </td>
 </tr>